 Test and Trace Support Payment

-The Government announced a new national Test and Trace Support scheme in September 2020.
+The government has a Test and Trace Support scheme.

 Payments of £500 will be given to eligible low-income workers in South Gloucestershire who have been asked to self-isolate, are unable to work from home and will lose income.

-The scheme will run until 30 June 2021 and follows the new laws requiring all those who test positive for Covid-19 (coronavirus), or those identified as ‘close contacts’ to self-isolate.
+The scheme will run until 31 March 2022.
+It follows the new laws requiring all those who test positive for Covid-19 (coronavirus), or those identified as ‘close contacts’ to self-isolate.

 Any payment under the Test and Trace Support scheme is given on the understanding that you fully comply with any request to self-isolate.